 We, at Intellipaat, are keen to support our learners in all possible ways; hence, we have created this handy reference, the Ansible cheat sheet.

-This cheat sheet is designed for the one who has already started learning Ansible but need a quick and handy reference to recall what you have learned.
+This cheat sheet is designed for you if you have already started learning Ansible but need a quick and handy reference to recall what you have learned.

 What is Ansible?

 Ansible is a powerful open-source automation engine that simplifies deployment, orchestration, and cloud provisioning tasks.
 It employs a playbook, which is a descriptive file written in YAML, a programming language that is easy for humans to read and understand.
 Ansible is specifically designed to handle multi-tier deployments efficiently.
 One of its key advantages is that it operates in an agentless manner, establishing connections between nodes using SSH.